Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction: Related Works

 \subsection{Crowd Counting}

 \textbf{Supervised Learning.} Early methods for crowd counting focus on extracting hand-crafted features (such as Harr \cite{viola2004robust}, HOG \cite{dalal2005histograms}, texture features \cite{brostow2006unsupervised}, etc.) to regress the number of people \cite{ryan2009crowd,lempitsky2010learning,idrees2013multi}.
 Recently, many object counting researches are based on CNN methods.
 Some researchers design network structures to enhance multi-scale feature extraction capabilities \cite{zhang2016single,onoro2016towards}.
 Zhang \emph{et al.} \cite{zhang2016single} propose a multi-column CNN by combining different kernel sizes.
 Onoro-Rubio and L{\'o}pez-Sastre \cite{onoro2016towards} present a multi-scale Hydra CNN, which performs the density prediction in different scenes.
-Some works \cite{sindagi2017generating,liu2019context} exploit contextual information to boost counting performance. \cite{sindagi2017generating} extracts global and local feature to aid the density estimation, and Liu \cite{liu2019context} present a context-aware CNN, designing a multi-stream with different respective fields after a VGG backbone.
-The rest works \cite{idrees2018composition,jiang2019crowd,liu2019crowd} fuse multi-stage features to achieve accurate counting. \cite{idrees2018composition} combines the results of different stages to predict the density map and head localization. \cite{jiang2019crowd} design a trellis encoder-decoder architecture to incorporate the features from multiple decoding paths. \cite{liu2019crowd} presents a Structured Feature Enhancement Module (SFEM) using Conditional Random Field (CRF) to refine the features of different stages.
+Some works \cite{sindagi2017generating,liu2019context,gao2019scar,gao2020pcc} exploit contextual information to boost counting performance.
+Sindagi \emph{et al.} \cite{sindagi2017generating} extract global and local feature to aid the density estimation, and Liu \emph{et al.} \cite{liu2019context} present a context-aware CNN, designing a multi-stream with different respective fields after a VGG backbone.
+The rest works \cite{idrees2018composition,jiang2019crowd,liu2019crowd} fuse multi-stage features to achieve accurate counting.
+Idrees \emph{et al.} \cite{idrees2018composition} combine the results of different stages to predict the density map and head localization.
+Jiang \emph {et al.} \cite{jiang2019crowd} design a trellis encoder-decoder architecture to incorporate the features from multiple decoding paths.
+Liu \emph{et al.} \cite{liu2019crowd} present a Structured Feature Enhancement Module (SFEM) using Conditional Random Field (CRF) to refine the features of different stages.

 \textbf{Counting for Scarce Data.} In addition to the aforementioned supervised methods, some approaches dedicate to handling the problem of scarce data.
 Wang \emph{et al.} \cite{wang2019learning} construct a large-scale synthetic crowd dataset, including more than $15,000$ images, $\sim\!7.5$ million instances.
 Recently, two real-world crowd datasets are released, namely JHU-CROWD \cite{sindagi2019pushing} ($4,250$ images, $\sim\!1.1$ million instances) and Crowd Surveillance \cite{yan2019perspective} ($13,945$ images, $\sim\!0.4$ million annotations).
 By comparing them, the amount of labeled real data is far from that of synthetic data.
 Besides, collecting and annotating real data is an expensive and difficult assignment.
 Thus, some researchers remedy this problem from the methodology.
 Liu \emph{et al.} \cite{liu2018leveraging} propose a self-supervised ranking scheme as an auxiliary to improve performance.
 Sam \emph{et al.} \cite{sam2019almost} present an almost unsupervised method, of which 99.9\% parameters in the proposed auto-encoder is trained without any label.
 Olmschenk \emph{et al.} \cite{olmschenk2019generalizing} enlarge the data by utilizing Generative Adversarial Networks (GAN).
 To fully escape from manually labeled data and simultaneously attain an accepted result, Wang \emph{et al.} \cite{wang2019learning} present a crowd counting via domain adaptation method, which is easy to land in practice from the perspectives of performance and costs.